-3. To transport or store the projector, make sure the Status light is off, then unplug the power cord.
+3. To transport or store the projector, make sure the power light is orange (but not flashing), then unplug the power cord.

-Caution: To avoid damaging the projector or lamp, never unplug the power cord when the Status light is on or flashing.
+Caution: To avoid damaging the projector or lamp, never unplug the power cord when the power light is green or flashing orange.